Darknessking13/gft.js/readme.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions or improvements, please submit issues or pull requests in the [GitHub repository](https://github.com/yourusername/gft.js).
+If you have suggestions or improvements, please submit issues or pull requests in the [GFT Js](https://github.com/Darknessking13/gft.js).